Yanran1123/CIS3260/Assignment/Assignment1.md

 + Task 3: Run the code in Eclipse.
 + Task 4: Explain each line of the code in plain English [Hint: 1.
 Use the textbook as a dictionary to look up any syntax you are not familiar with.
 2. Recollect the functionality of each block in the [Classic Maze Game](https://studio.code.org/hoc/1)]

 **Please submit a Word document to the dropbox in iCollege.
-The word document should include:**
+The Word document should include:**

 + A screenshot that captures all the code in Eclipse editor.
 + A screenshot that captures all the results in Eclipse console.